yash-pradhan/java-on-aca/docs/03_lab_openai/03_openai.md

     You’ll also need to provide additional settings, such as project type, Java code details, and naming to match the structure of the existing Spring Petclinic application.

-    To create the new Spring Boot  application using these settings, in your command-line window, go to the `src` folder of your local code repo and run the following command:
+    To create the new Spring Boot  application using these settings, in your command-line window, go to the `spring-petclinic-microservices` folder of your local code repo and run the following command:

     ```bash
     mkdir spring-petclinic-chat-service